Festivals & Events

 How to Get There

 Yunishigawa Onsen can be reached by direct buses from either Kinugawa Onsen Station or Yunishigawa Onsen Station.
 The bus from Kinugawa Onsen Station takes about one hour, and from Yunishigawa Onsen Station takes about half an hour.

 JR and Tobu Railway have a direct limited express train that runs from Shinjuku Station to Kinugawa Onsen Station.
 A one-way journey takes about two hours.

 Stars on the snow

-A walk along the Zawaguchi riverbed is the best way to enjoy this unique illumination.
+A walk along the Sawaguchi riverbed is the best way to enjoy this unique illumination.
 Locals line the river bed with hundreds of small kamakura huts.
-Take a stroll around the candlelit river or enjoy the view from a bridge that looks over Zawaguchi.
+Take a stroll around the candlelit river or enjoy the view from a bridge that looks over Sawaguchi.

 Warm up with a grill